-The harm reduction concept is embedded in all relevant areas of Danish drug policy.
-The Ministry of Health has overall responsibility for harm reduction initiatives at the national level, while the municipalities play a crucial role in the organisation and funding of harm reduction activities, including medical and social treatment of people who use drugs.
+Harm reduction is embedded in all relevant areas of Danish drug policy.
+The Ministry of Health has overall responsibility for harm reduction initiatives at the national level, in surveillance, guidance and knowledge sharing.
+Municipalities play a crucial role in the organisation and funding of harm reduction activities, including medical and social treatment to people who use drugs.

-In Denmark, the harm reduction response includes the provision of needle and syringe distribution schemes, take-home naloxone programmes, drug consumption rooms and heroin-assisted treatment.
-In addition, prevention of and treatment for drug-related infectious diseases is provided, including counselling, screening and vaccination against the hepatitis A and B viruses.
+Denmark has a comprehensive harm reduction response, which includes the provision of needle and syringe distribution schemes, take-home naloxone programmes, drug consumption rooms and heroin-assisted treatment.
+In addition, services aimed at the prevention and treatment of drug-related infectious diseases are provided, including counselling, screening and vaccination against hepatitis A and B viruses.
+New treatment guidelines for chronic hepatitis C virus infection recommend treatment for all infected persons, on the basis of an individual assessment, no longer limiting it to advanced disease.
 Recently, programmes to facilitate access to general health services for marginalised drug users have also been implemented.

-Needle and syringe programmes have been established in Denmark since 1986.
-Syringe provision is administered through the free dispensing of syringes and syringe sales in pharmacies, through treatment institutions, in drop-in centres and through machines dispensing syringes in public places.
+Needle and syringe programmes have been operating in Denmark since 1986.
+Syringes are available via syringe sales in pharmacies and dispensed for free by drugs services, through treatment institutions, in drop-in centres and through machines.
 Some municipalities also dispense needles and syringes at shelters and hostels.
 The provision of sterile water and other injecting equipment is common.

 Five supervised drug consumption facilities operate in four municipalities.
-A recent report indicated that over the period 2012-16 drug consumption rooms provided services to more than 9 400 drug users and supervised more than 920 000 drug use episodes, without any fatal outcomes.
-In 2016 alone, 7 155 individuals used these facilities and were supervised during 303 403 consumption episodes.
+Over the period 2012-17, drug consumption rooms provided services to more than 11 700 drug users and supervised more than 1.3 million drug use episodes, without any fatal outcomes.
+In 2017 alone, 8 316 individuals used these facilities and were supervised during 431 102 consumption episodes.

 Heroin-assisted treatment has been available for hard-to-treat opioid users in five locations across Denmark since 2010.